 Starting from version 5.0.28, Exalate can sync any entity from ServiceNow.
 This article describes examples of how to sync various fields.

 Scripts below use the field and table names from the ServiceNow database.
 You can find out the field and table names of any entity in ServiceNow.
-For more information, check out How to find out the name of a field in ServiceNow.
+For more information, please read How to find out the name of a field in ServiceNow.

 In this section